In this article

 Understanding the Track Changes feature

 You may not realize it, but you are working with the Track Changes or Comments feature in Word.
-Typically, when Word tracks changes, it displays deletions with strikethrough formatting and insertions as underlined text.
-Both deletions and insertions—as well as comments (or "annotations")—can be displayed in balloons in the page margin.
+Typically, when Word tracks changes, it displays deletions in balloons in the margins and insertions as underlined text.
+Deletions — as well as comments (or "annotations") — also can be displayed to appear inline.

-There are various ways to hide the revisions or comments—but all the revisions that were made while the Track Changes feature was turned on and all the comments that were inserted remain part of the document until they are accepted or rejected (or, in the case of comments, deleted).
+There are various ways to hide the tracked changes or comments — but all the changes that were made while the Track Changes feature was turned on and all the comments that were inserted remain part of the document until they are accepted or rejected (or, in the case of comments, deleted).

-How do I get rid of my revisions?
+How do I get rid of my tracked changes and comments?

 To get rid of tracked changes and comments, you need to accept or reject the changes and delete the comments.
 Here's how:

-- On the Reviewing toolbar, click Show, and then make sure that a check mark appears next to each of the following items:
+- Make sure a check mark appears next to each of the following items:

 If a check mark does not appear next to an item, click the item to select it.